SliTaz-official/cookutils/lighttpd/README.md

 Examples of human friendly URIs:

-  * /busybox                   : the page contains all about busybox package
+  * /busybox                   : the page contains all about a busybox package
   * /busybox/receipt           : the page with the busybox's receipt
   * /busybox/files             : the page with the file listing
   * /busybox/file/bin/busybox  : get the specified file